January 10, 2019

-The Gallaudet technology infrastructure goes through rapid changes to keep up with the fast paced world.
-To eliminate or minimize the negative impact to users, community, or the technology resources as a result of the change, change management procedures need to be followed, to ensure that the appropriate stakeholders are aware of the change before any action is taken.
+Technology infrastructure goes through rapid changes to keep up with the fast paced world.
+To eliminate or minimize the negative impact to users, community, or the technology resources as a result of changes, change management procedures need to be followed to ensure that the appropriate stakeholders are aware of the change before any action is taken.

 GTS staff members use the following procedures to document and communicate about planned changes for all technology system or resources.